tdwg/bdq/tg2/_build_review/templates/tutorial/tutorial-header.md

 * **Parameter** bdq:sourceAuthority

+See also:
+- [Parameterizing the Tests](../bdqtest/index.md#33-parameterizing-the-tests-normative) in the bdqtest: landing page.
+- [3.4 Test Parameters](../guide/users/index.md#34-test-parameters-non-normative) in the Users Guide.
+- [Test Parameters in Reports](../guide/users/index.md#341-test-parameters-in-reports-normative) in the Users Guide.

 #### 6.7.3  Revisiting the Test Specification (non-normative)

 Having asserted that a `bdq:sourceAuthority` is needed in the Test definition (and that the Test can take this as a parameter to allow for different implementations to use different authorities), we now need to revisit the `Description` and `Expected Response` to make sure that we have included this generalization.